IRDA Rules for Two Wheeler Insurance Policies You Ought to Know

 - The insurance provider would not process the claim if the vehicle is used above its limitations.

-- If the name of the driver on the drivers’ license and the claim form do not match, the claim will be rejected
+- If the name of the driver on the drivers’ license and the claim form does not match, the claim will be rejected

 - When an accident occurs, you need to intimate the insurance company as soon as possible.
 The insured (if in the condition or his/her legal representative) will need to provide all the required information.

 - In case of a criminal act or theft, the insured needs to inform the police as well and register a claim thereafter

 There can be times when the conditions specified in the IRDA guidelines can be confusing to a layman.
 However, it is important to read the policy copy and go through the applicable terms and conditions of the two-wheeler insurance policy.